mastectomy is surgery to remove a breast. Sometimes other tissues near the breast,

 as lymph nodes, are also removed.
 This surgery is most often used to treat breast

 cancer.
-In some cases, a mastectomy is done to help prevent breast cancer in women who
+A mastectomy might also be done to help prevent breast cancer in women who

-A mastectomy may be done as part of treatment for breast cancer.
+mastectomy may be done as part of treatment for breast cancer.
+It might be suggested

 had radiation therapy to your breast in the past